Tea in Turkey: Yarrow tea

 Yarrow tea has been medicinally used in Turkey as an anti-inflammatory and anti-microbial treatment.
-Modern medical research studies have been conducted on Yarrow tea to determine the medical benefits.
-In a 2014 study (Demirel, et al.) concluded yarrow (specifically species Achillea biebersteinii Afan.) to be a, "promising alternative for the treatment of endometriosis".
+Modern medical studies have been conducted on Yarrow tea to determine the health benefits.
+A 2014 study by Demirel, et al. concluded that yarrow (specifically the species Achillea biebersteinii Afan.) is a "promising alternative for the treatment of endometriosis".

 Sage teas

-Sage tea (Turkish: Ada Çayı; literally 'island tea') is popular in the Mediterranean coastal region.
-Whereas in English sage usually refers to the species Salvia officinalis, throughout Turkey various species of the plant genera Salvia, Sideritis, and very rarely Stachys are usually known and consumed as "sage tea".
-Sideritis (also known as Ironwort, or Mountain tea; Turkish: Dağ Çayı) is used medicinally and grows at high elevations.
+Sage tea (Turkish: ada çayı; literally 'island tea') is popular in the Mediterranean coastal region.
+Whereas in English "sage" usually refers to the species Salvia officinalis, throughout Turkey various species of the plant genera Salvia, Sideritis, and very rarely Stachys, are usually known and consumed as "sage tea".
+Sideritis (also known as ironwort, mountain tea, or shepherd's tea; Turkish: dağ çayı) is used medicinally and grows at high elevations.
 Sideritis is often served with honey, lemon, or cinnamon.